 - Time-consuming – This might be the most prominent disadvantage of software rewriting.
 Creating new systems from scratch takes a lot of time, and not every company is able to make such a big investment to tackle their legacy software issues.

 - Two codebases – When rewriting your legacy systems, you need to maintain two codebases simultaneously, both the old one and the new one.
-This generates additional costs that can be avoided when you’re refactoring existing software.
+This generates additional costs that can be avoided when you’re refactoring existing architecture.

 - New doesn’t mean better – Unfortunately, this is a common trap that comes with rewriting legacy software.
-The rewrite can be free of the old issues, yet it doesn’t mean it won’t bring new ones to the table.
+The code rewrite can be free of the old issues, yet it doesn’t mean it won’t bring new ones to the table.

 If we were to choose a relevant illustration, refactoring is like replacing the broken bricks in the wall.
 Rewriting is like tearing down the wall and building it again from scratch.